zjfong/functions-training/README.md

 ```

 ### 4. Area of a circle:  &pi; r<sup>2</sup>
-Display the area of a circle given the radius
+Return the area of a circle given the radius
 [background information](http://www.mathgoodies.com/lessons/vol2/circle_area.html)

 ```javascript